wivn/feed-reader/README.md

 - Filter for to get only the latest stories
 - You can read the articles you've added within the web app (depending on what the RSS feed provides)
 - Add pages from feeds (or any page in general) to your "Current" page
 	- Something I've always wanted to do is to be able to get all the main links on a page and save them for reading later.
-You can do this on the current page
+You can do this on the "Current" page

 ## How